sparkgeo/python_gdal_workshop/Install_Anaconda.md

     - You can ignore the downloading of the cheat sheet, I have included it in the workshop materials.
     - Install as per the instructions on the download page.
     - Let it install to your home directory (if asked).
-    - If asked, choose to install for *Just You* so you don't run into admin issues.
+    - If asked, choose to install for *Just You* so you don't run into admin issues (Windows).
     - Select yes for adding Anaconda to your path.

     ![env_python](images/env_python.PNG)